 The negative reform effect on the GDP-M share of government consumption is solely caused by the increase in GDP-M resulting from the reform effect on employment.
 By assumption, government consumption is identical in both scenarios.
 The small effects on the GDP-M shares of the tax revenues reflect that the corresponding tax bases are very closely related to GDP-M. Thus, the reform effect on employment and GDP-M implies that important fiscal effects are obscured when measured in terms of changes in GDP-M ratios.

-Figure 2 shows the time path of the key fiscal effects measured in terms of percentage deviation between the two scenarios.
-Table 3 provides more details on the relative fiscal effects in 2060, as well as the corresponding absolute deviations between the present values of the budget components measured in 2014-prices.
-The present values are computed by discounting the variables measured in current prices by a nominal discount rate of 4 percent.
+Figure 2.
+Effects of the pension reform.
+Deviations between the reform scenario and the noreform scenario (base).
+Percent.
+Source: Authors' calculations with the MOSART and DEMEC models discounting the variables measured in current prices by a nominal discount rate of 4 percent.
 This discount rate equals the growth rate of the average nominal wage rate.
 Thus, the present values may alternatively be interpreted as current values deflated by the nominal wage growth rate.